 I assume that in The Hunting of the Snark the Baker’s 42 boxes may stand for Thomas Cranmer’s 42 Articles.
-There seem to be several textual references to Cranmer: the Baker’s “hot” nick names, the profession “Baker” itself, but also the seven coats, which in the end failed to protect the Baker.
-They could be an allusion to Thomas Cranmer’s seven recantations.
-He was burned at the stake nevertheless.
+There seem to be several textual references to Cranmer: e.g. the Baker’s “hot” nick names, the profession “Baker” itself.

 There also is a pictorial reference to Cranmer’s cruel end in The Hunting of the Snark.
 And there are pictorial references to depictions of iconoclasm.
 Cranmer was a vehement iconoclast.
 That may have influenced Henry Holiday’s choice of sources for his allusions.
-Examples are Holiday’s reference to The Iconoclasts by Marcus Gheeraerts the Elder and the arrangement of the Baker’s 42 boxes in a way which may be an allusion to the rubble depicted in a iconoclastic scene in a 16th century painting Edward VI and the Pope:
+Examples are Holiday’s reference to The Iconoclasts by Marcus Gheeraerts the Elder and the arrangement of the Baker’s 42 boxes in a way which may be an allusion to the rubble depicted in a iconoclastic scene in the 16th century painting Edward VI and the Pope:

 - [left]: Detail from Henry Holiday’s depiction of the Baker’s 42 boxes in an illustration (engraved by Joseph Swain) to Lewis Carroll’s The Hunting of the Snark.

 - [right]: Anonymous: 2× mirror view of a detail from the propaganda painting Edward VI and the Pope, An Allegory of Reformation, 16th century.
 Iconoclasm depicted in a window-like inset.
 Under the inset sits Thomas Cranmer (not visible in this detail but shown in the image below) who wrote the 42 Articles in 1552.
 In The King’s Bedpost: Reformation and Iconography in a Tudor Group Portrait (1994, p.
 72), the late Margaret Aston compared the iconoclastic scene to prints depicting the destruction of the Tower of Babel (Philip Galle after Maarten van Heemskerck, 1567).